aniolpetit/irwa-2025-group06/project_progress/part_3/IRWA_Part3_Report.md

 ### 1.2 BM25

-BM25 is a probabilistic ranking function that addresses some limitations of TF-IDF, particularly its tendency to over-penalize long documents and its linear term frequency saturation.
+BM25 is a probabilistic ranking function that addresses some limitations of TF-IDF, particularly it incorporates term frequency and lenght normalization.
+BM25 was created as a result of experiments on variations of the probabilistic model.

 **BM25 Formula:**
 ```